This article covers the following topics on multiple pregnancy:

 - an assisted delivery doesn’t work.

 In very rare cases, you may deliver one twin vaginally and then require a caesarean section to deliver the second twin if the baby becomes distressed.
-This occurs in less than 5% of twin births.
+This occurs in less than 5% of situations when twins are born.

 As multiple pregnancies are generally less likely to carry to full term, parents expecting more than one baby should be prepared for the possibility that their babies may come early and spend some time in a neonatal intensive care unit.
 These can sometimes be quite upsetting places to begin with, and parents can think their babies look small and vulnerable amongst all the technology.
 It may be a good idea to try to visit the neonatal intensive care unit on a hospital tour during your pregnancy to prepare yourself for the possibility that your babies may spend some time here.